WasabiFan/tda4vm-r5f-rust/README.md

 # TDA4VM R5F embedded Rust

-Work-in-progress infrastructure for Rust firmware targeting the Cortex-R5F cores of TI's TDA4VM, J721E, and other similar SoCs.
+Work-in-progress infrastructure for Rust firmware targeting the Cortex-R5F cores of TI's J721E family such as the TDA4VM.

 ## Capabilities

 The following is currently implemented:
 - Booting from TCM, loaded via remoteproc in Linux
+  - Helper macros for generating remoteproc tables
+- Logging/panicking to remoteproc trace buffers
+- Standard exception handlers
+- Configuring and enabling MPU

 ## Status

 This repo is currently **only a proof-of-concept**, and is not useful in practice.
+I am writing code in a "demo app" crate and then reformulating it into external driver crates when it makes sense.
 I hope to expand it into a family of crates to support functions such as:

-- remoteproc resource table generation and firmware-facing abstractions
+- Firmware-facing abstractions for host processor interop (rpmesg, VirtIO)
 - GPIO and peripheral access for important features of the chip
 - Support for one or more of the common async-based task scheduling frameworks, likely Embassy

 For the foreseeable future, I will be testing this only on the BeagleBone AI-64.
 It is probably applicable to other boards and SoCs but I don't yet know.
+Most of what I have written should work for any Cortex-R5.

 I can't make any promises on future expansion; if nothing else, I hope it's a helpful reference for others' work.

-## Known limitations

-- The DDR memory range allocated to the core is currently hard-coded in the linkerscript

 ## Why would you want bare metal Rust on coprocessor cores?